MTang11/mtang11.github.io/_pages/about.md

 I am currently a researcher at [the L3S Institute](https://www.l3s.de/the-l3s/), Leibniz University Hannover, Germany.

-I work at the interface of artificial intelligence and biomedicine, with the long term goal of developing and applying AI/ML algorithms to tackle critical societal challenges, such as cancer and aging.
+I work at the interface of **artificial intelligence (AI) and biomedicine**, with the long term goal of developing and applying AI/ML algorithms to tackle societal challenges, such as cancer and aging.

-Currently, my focus is on (1) biological LLMs -- especially single-cell foundation models -- for disease modeling and drug-response prediction; and (2) AI agent systems that can plan, reason, and act across heterogeneous, real-world biomedical data by leveraging LLM multi-step reasoning, retrieval-augmented generation, and real-time tool usage.
+Currently, my focus is on (1) **biological LLMs** -- especially single-cell foundation models -- for disease modeling and drug-response prediction; and (2) **AI agent systems** that can plan, reason, and act across heterogeneous, real-world biomedical data by leveraging LLM multi-step reasoning, retrieval-augmented generation, and real-time tool usage.

 Previously I developed a machine-learning-assisted clinical framework for oncology data integration, analysis and visualization.
 This framework is incorporated into routine diagnostics of acute lymphoblastic leukemia, assisting clinicians in patient subtyping and decision-making.